Tesla Electric Vehicle

 Tesla is not perfect, neither is Chevy

 The Tesla product is not perfect.
 The Chevy Bolt is not perfect.
 You have a newbie of a company that is the trendsetter for electric vehicles, and a hundred-year-old company that is the competitor.
 Almost 80,000 electric vehicles were sold in the United States in 2016; nearly half were Teslas.
-If Tesla sells even half of the 350,000 deposits, they will have doubled their sells from last year, showing there is a magnitude of growth for electric vehicles, something Tesla stock owners are betting on with their money.
+If Tesla sells even half of the 350,000 deposits, they will have doubled their sales from last year, showing there is a magnitude of growth for electric vehicles, something Tesla stock owners are betting on with their money.

-If there is a magnitude of growth of electric vehicles that would be good for all electric vehicles because the more electric cars that are on the road, the more familiar people become with them.
+If there is a magnitude of growth of electric vehicles that would be good for all-electric vehicles because the more electric cars that are on the road, the more familiar people become with them.
 The more electric vehicles on the road the more people understand the electric vehicle is here to stay and the infrastructure can get funding and grow quicker.

 The Environment and car sales

 Sales for new cars are decreasing at the same time that the Obama administration’s rules, negotiated with automakers in 2011 have to be renegotiated.
 The 2011 deal, the doubling of the average fleet-wide fuel efficiency to 54.5 miles per gallon by 2025 must be finalized by April 2018.

 At the same time, Europe and Volvo are setting lofty electrified goals.
 California and China are tightening legislation and short of seceding from the Nation California will do everything possible to legislate SB32 which mandates 1.5 million zero-emission vehicles (ZEV) on California roads by 2025, and making all new passenger cars sold in California zero-emission by 2050.

 Listen to the John Batchelor Radio podcast above for the rest of the story

 Tesla Model 3 Specs and Review and Release date